 However, on the following day Meretskov launched the next offensive in eastern Karelia against the weakened Finnish positions on the Svir river to the east of Lake Ladoga and to the north of Lake Onega, from which the Finns had already begun to pull back.
-Kenraalimajuri Antero Svensson’s V Corps had been transferred to the isthmus to help stem Govorov’s offensive, so the rearguard action against the 7th Army on the Svir was carried out by Kenraalimajuri Aarne Blick’s (from 6 July Kenraalimajuri Armas-Eino Martola’s) VI Corps and Kenraaliluutnantti Paavo Talvela’s Group 'Olonets' (Aunus), while Kenraalimajuri Einar Mäkinen’s II Corps defended the area of Velikaya Guba north of Lake Onega against the 32nd Army.
+Kenraalimajuri Antero Svensson’s V Armeijakunta had been transferred to the isthmus to help stem Govorov’s offensive, so the rearguard action against the 7th Army on the Svir was carried out by Kenraalimajuri Aarne Blick’s (from 6 July Kenraalimajuri Armas-Eino Martola’s) VI Armeijakunta and Kenraaliluutnantti Paavo Talvela’s Aunuksen Ryhmä ('Olonets' Group), while Kenraalimajuri Einar Mäkinen’s II Armeijakunta defended the area of Velikaya Guba to the north of Lake Onega against the 32nd Army.

 The Finns mined and demolished the area as they withdrew, but were unable to break contact with the advancing Soviet forces and the fighting was at times very severe.